-Can there be a unifying definition of PR?
+Can there be a unifying definition of public relations?
 This is the story about the difficulties of finding that definition.

-Someone once tried to count all definitions of PR:
+Someone once tried to count all definitions of public relations.

 Marketing vs. Communications